 I have created my own system of energy healing and “spiritual healing" that has been extremely effective to bring me inner peace and calmness I had not been able to achieve before to treat burnout mental health.

 I developed a 8-layer energy healing modality that I call: Reiki Kabbalah energy healing.

 I combine this with meditation, kabbalah rituals, and psychic channeling.
 Just to make it clear: Reiki Kabbalah energy healing is something I can give to someone in a healing session or being done as a “self-healing” technique!
 Spiritual or psychic development is something that would be a much longer process to develop.
 It's just like learning to do martial arts or playing a musical instrument!
 I do teach people this process at a reasonable rate in private or semi-private sessions.
 I have 2 programs that I have branded to different markets.

-One is called the 3 pillars of Success that is marketed to people looking for a career and personal success.
-I have another one marketed for people looking for “enlightenment” that is called the 3 pillars of the light.
-It has made me a new person with dealing with the slings and arrows of working at a call center environment.
+One is called the 3 Pillars of Success which is marketed to people looking for a career and personal success.
+I have another one marketed for people looking for “enlightenment” which is called the 3 Pillars of the Light.
+It has made me a new person with dealing with the slings and arrows of working in a call center environment.

 How to heal with herbs?